- Plan all aspects of a new planting in coordination with your management program.

 No site is perfect.
 In this section, we discuss how to overcome challenges presented by a selected site and approaches to reduce risks and improve productivity.

 Spacing between rows is a question of infrastructure.
 Rows need to allow enough space for a tractor to pass through without harming the trees when they are mature.
 Typically, row spacing is 18–22 feet.
-This allows enough space for an 8-foot-wide tractor to pass between trees with 10–14 foot canopy widths.
+This allows enough space for an 8-foot-wide tractor to pass between trees with 10–14-foot canopy widths.
 The between-row spacing should be as narrow as your equipment allows.
 Anything wider than necessary will result in fewer plants per acre and thus fewer boxes of fruit per acre.
-Within rows, growers typically plant 8–12 feet apart.
+Within rows, growers typically plant 8 ft–12 ft apart.
 A spacing of 18 feet between rows and 8 feet within rows allows for 302 trees per acre, whereas a spacing of 22 feet between rows and 12 feet within rows only allows for 165 trees per acre.
 Within this range, climate, soil, scion variety, influence of rootstock on tree vigor, and expected disease pressure should be considered.
 Though there are few studies comparing planting densities with currently planted varieties in Florida, these studies have indicated that higher-density plantings achieve higher yields in the first 6 years of a planting under HLB pressure.
-In general, groves planted at higher density provide earlier returns than groves planted at lower densities, though they yield less on a per-tree basis at maturity and may require pruning.
+In general, groves planted at higher density provide earlier returns than groves planted at lower densities, though they yield less on a per-tree basis at maturity and may require more pruning.
 Because the expected life span of a tree is considerably shorter under the present endemic conditions of HLB, in combination with reduced yields of infected trees over time, maximizing yield during the early production years is essential.
-For a detailed assessment of the economics of planting density, see chapter 13, Planting New Citrus Groves in Florida in the Era of Citrus Greening.

 In addition to pH adjustment, preplant practices that increase or preserve soil organic matter can improve soil fertility during establishment.
 These practices include the planting of cover crops and using minimal tillage to prepare the ground for planting, if additional shaping such as bedding is not required.
 Although costly, additions of composted materials increase soil fertility and therefore tree growth and productivity of newly planted trees, because they help maintain a balanced pH and improve nutrient-holding capacity.
 For further information about cover crops, SARE offers a free, well-documented cover crop manual for download (https://www.sare.org/Learning-Center/Books/Managing-Cover-Crops-Profitably-3rd-Edition).